epearcecrump/symmetricNNs/README.md

 ### Usage

-1. You can choose to work on CPU, Apple's MPS or GPU (Cuda).
+1. You can choose to work on CPU, Apple's MPS or on a GPU (CUDA).
 Ensure that you have initialized the `device` variable properly for your specific setup and moved the model and input data to the appropriate device if you choose to use GPU acceleration.

 ```python